Home Blog Prenup vs Will

 • Property Division: The process of splitting assets and liabilities between the parties in a divorce or legal separation.

-• Alimony: Financial aid paid by one partner to the other after a divorce or separation.
+• Alimony: Financial assistance granted to one spouse by the other party after a divorce or separation.

-• Spousal Support: Financial support paid by one partner to another during the marriage or after a divorce or separation.
+• Spousal Support: Money given by one spouse to another for maintenance during marriage and following divorce or separation.

 Final Thoughts on Prenups and Wills